 Personal data regarding arbitrators and mediators will be kept until they are a part in ARBITRARE’s Arbitrators and Mediators Lists.

-Personal data of arbitrators and mediators appointed within an arbitral proceedings pending before this Arbitration Centre will be kept until its holder requests the deletion, provided that the time-limit of 5 (five) years counting from the termination of the arbitral proceedings is ensured.
+Personal data of arbitrators and mediators appointed within an arbitral proceedings or a mediation procedure pending before this Arbitration Centre will be kept until its holder requests the deletion, provided that the time-limit of 5 (five) years counting from the termination of the arbitral proceedings is ensured, if it is the case.

 Some data are processed for contact purposes only, namely regarding collaborators of companies undertaking services for ARBITRARE, representatives and collaborators of ARBITRARE’s Governing Bodies, arbitrators and mediators.